HaikuTeam/animator/QA.md

 Sketch

-I can right click the library and open a design asset in Sketch I can right click the library design asset in Finder When I make slices manually, they appear in the library When I make artboards manually, they appear in the library
+I can right click the library and open a design asset in Sketch I can double-click an asset to open the Sketch file
+I can right click the library design asset in Finder When I make slices manually, they appear in the library When I make artboards manually, they appear in the library